 Mr John J Robinson The Hon.
-Shane Stone Mr Bruce Munro Mr Peter Ziegler (resigned on 31 May 2018)
+Shane Stone Mr Bruce Munro

 Principal activities

 During the financial year the principal continuing activities of the consolidated entity consisted of exploration, development and production activities at the consolidated entity's mining tenements situated in Queensland and New South Wales, Australia.